Shelter Island

 Current Work Underway

-Shell Recycling Program:
+• Shell Recycling

-Hard Clam + Bay Scallop Sanctuaries:
+• Clam + Scallop Sanctuaries

 Key Partners + Funders

-The initial work to establish this Back to the Bays Stewardship Site on Shelter Island was funded in part by the Marilyn Lichtman Foundation through a grant awarded to CCE Marine Program to expand the Back to the Bays Initiative.
+The initial work to establish this Back to the Bays Stewardship Site on Shelter Island was funded in part by the Marilyn Lichtman Foundation through a grant awarded to CCE Marine to expand the Back to the Bays Initiative.

 In early 2023, Shelter Island Town dedicated $200k from their CPF Water Quality Improvement fund to support the expansion of this initial work to include hard clam and bay scallop seeding, eelgrass plantings, and continued expansion of the oyster reef.